beratzorlu/python-quiz/README.md

 - CodePen: For quickly testing out ideas before carrying them to DevTools.
 - Coolors: For creating a matching colour palette that has appropriate contrast.
+- Google Cloud: For accessing a library of Google-based API services.
+- Google Drive API: For communicating with a cloud service to upload data.
+- Google Sheets API: For reading and writing automated data to a cloud-hosted spreadsheet file.

 ### Libraries